-I use the rolling massager right after the routine.
+I use the rolling foot massager right after the routine.
 I place this on my bath rug, and use my foot to roll it.
 It’s similar to foam rolling, if you’re familiar with that recovery method.
 You can focus on the tougher parts of your foot to roll out the kinks.
 It might hurt at first, but it will feel better in time.
 Your feet will thank you!

 I’ve been using this kit for a month now.
 Most of my calluses are GONE.
 Disappeared.
 Zip, nada, zilch.
 All that’s left is the occasional dry skin is all that’s left, which just takes a little patience to maintain.
 If I see a callus pop up, I use the pumice stone right away to prevent it from getting any worse.
 It’s all about prevention and remedy.

-Overall, I am happy with this foot repair kit.
+Overall, I am happy with the Earth Therapeutics Foot Repair Kit.
 Let me know if there’s a foot remedy you’ve found to be helpful!

 Remember to always put your best foot forward.